drazisil/pyBitcoinRpcProxy/README.md

 pyBitcoinRpcProxy
 =================

-A small python script to serv as a CORS proxy between Bitcon's RPC server and the web.
+A small python script to serve as a CORS proxy between Bitcon's RPC server and the web.

 I created this because I didn't want to have to worry about node.js or another web server when testing/developing on my local machine.